 3. How many linked list types are present?

 • Doubly Linked List

 The answers of first and second combining can be referred for this question’s answer.

 In doubly linked multiple links or nodes are connected to each other and each of the node contains three field in it namely prev, data, and next containing the pointer to previous node, the data of the element, and the pointer to next element respectively.
 The graphical representation of the doubly linked list is as shown below –

 6. Describe the circular linked list.

-Circular queue is a data structure which helps to store the data in linear way and is similar to the normal simple queue but with a functionality where the last element is connected to the first one.
+A circular queue is a data structure that helps to store the data in a linear way and is similar to the normal simple queue but with functionality where the last element is connected to the first one.
 This facilitates the insertion of the new element in the queue even when the queue is full provided the first place of the queue is empty.

 7. What type of memory allocation is used in implementation of linked list?

 Dynamic memory allocation is used in linked list.